 - Don’t overfill the kettle when making a cup of tea.
 Only fill and boil what you need, this will save you money on your energy costs too

 - Only use the washing machine and the dishwasher when you can put on a full load.
-It wastes both water and energy to run only a half full machine
+It wastes both water and energy to run a half full machine

 - Keep cool water in the fridge so that you do not need to run water down the sink to have a cold drink

-- Fit a water saving device in your cistern to save when flushing, this can save you three litres a flush
+- Fit a water saving device in your cistern to save water when flushing, this can save you three litres a flush

 Outside your home